ice3/deploy_machines/README.md

  * vim (compiled), sublime text 3
  * config files from ice3/shellrc

 # To do

+ * test to use on localhost...
  * add different roles for types of machines (server, personal laptop, pro laptop)
  * add ansible vault to store secrets (passwords, secret keys...)